Carers in Hertfordshire was formed in 1995 by carers as a countywide Charity and became a charitable company limited by guarantee in 2000.

 Carers in Hertfordshire's work is delivered by 47 staff and around 200 active volunteers within communities in Hertfordshire and from our base in the county town of Hertford and Crossroads Care Service office in Borehamwood.

 Carers in Hertfordshire staff and volunteers work with and for carers, 1-1 and in groups.

 We provide information, problem solving and support.
 We also arrange a variety of ways for carers to have a voice and influence service improvements.

 We work closely and collaboratively with professional staff in a wide range of voluntary and statutory organisations to link our services and assist them to develop a carer friendly focus.

 We manage specialist projects targeted to particular caring circumstances.

-Carers in Hertfordshire is core funded by Hertfordshire County Council and Hertfordshire NHS Primary Care Trusts, and receives additional support from donations and other charitable trust funds.
+Carers in Hertfordshire is core funded by Hertfordshire County Council and the NHS in Hertfordshire (Clinical Commissioning Groups) and receives additional support from donations and other charitable trust funds